microsoft/PubSec-Info-Assistant/docs/features/user_experience.md

 ## Manage Content

-When you engage with IA copilot template in the "Manage Content" method, the system allows you to add new content and see the status of processing for content previously loaded into the IA copilot template.
+When you engage with IA agent template in the "Manage Content" method, the system allows you to add new content and see the status of processing for content previously loaded into the IA agent template.

 > You may activate the Manage Content engagement pattern by choosing the "Manage Content" link at the top of the page
 > ![Manage Content Link](/docs/images/manage-content-ui.png)